winitzki/scall/tutorial/programming_dhall.md

 It is _far from obvious_ that the type `C = ∀(r : Type) → (F r → r) → r` is equivalent to a type `T` defined recursively by `T = F T`.
 More precisely, the type `C` is the "least fixpoint" of the type equation `T = F T`.
-A mathematical proof of that property is given in the paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) by P. Wadler, and also in an Appendix of this book.
+A mathematical proof of that property is given in the paper ["Recursive types for free"](https://homepages.inf.ed.ac.uk/wadler/papers/free-rectypes/free-rectypes.txt) by P. Wadler, and also in   Appendix "Naturality and parametricity" of this book.
 Here we will focus on the practical uses of Church encoding.

 ### First examples of recursive types